Journal of Eurasian Studies

 The Journal of Eurasian Studies is a biannual peer-reviewed academic journal covering research on the Eurasian region.
 It was established in 2010 by the Asia-Pacific Research Center of Hanyang University.
-From 2010 to 2018, the department published it in association with Elsevier; since 2019 it publishes it in association with SAGE Publishing.
+From 2010 to 2018, the department published it in association with Elsevier; since 2019 it has been published by SAGE Publishing.

 Abstracting and indexing

 The journal is abstracted and indexed in the Index Islamicus and Scopus.

 Editors-in-chief

 The following persons are or have been editor-in-chief: